quafzi/jumpstorm/README.rst

    * - ``extensions``
      - Install extensions_

-   * - ``unittesting``
+   * - ``testing``
-     - Install framework for unittests_ and prepare test database
+     - Install framework for tests_ and prepare test database

    * - ``plugins``
      - Run plugins_

    * - ``run``
-     - Combines the other commands: install Magento, prepare unittesting, install extensions and run plugins
+     - Combines the other commands: install Magento, prepare testing, install extensions and run plugins

-.. _unittests: Unittesting_
+.. _tests: Testing_

 The first thing you should do, is creating the configuration file, your installation should be based on.
 We provided a sample configuration file ``ini/sample.jumpstorm.ini``, *Jumpstorm* will use ``ini/jumpstorm.ini`` by